General Information

 PRACTICE LOCATION

-Halau Magic Island at the Diamond Head end of Ala Moana Park.
+Magic Island Canoe Halau at the Diamond Head end of Ala Beach Moana Park.
 Look for purple/gray canoes with gray covers.
+Magic Island Canoe Halau Map

 WHAT TO WEAR

 Paddlers will get wet at practice.
 Men should wear swim trunks.
-Ladies should wear swimsuits with shorts or legging-type paddling pants optional but recommended to prevent rash/chaffing from the seat and gunnels: a rash guard type shirt or comfortable appropriate tops.
+Ladies should wear swimsuits with shorts or legging-type paddling pants.
+These are optional but recommended to prevent rash or chaffing.
+Also wear a rash guard type shirt or comfortable water appropriate top.

 HYDRATE

-It’s strongly recommended that everyone come hydrated and/or bring their own hydration with a fastener or hook (simple $2 plastic ones available at Island Paddler) so that bottles do not roll around the canoe.
+It’s strongly recommended that everyone come hydrated and bring their own water bottle with a fastener or hook (simple $2 plastic ones available at Island Paddler) so that bottles do not roll around in the canoe.

 PADDLES